dustinpfister/blog_posts/_posts/threejs-normal-map.md

 ### 1.1 - The source code here can be found on github

-The source code for these [examples can be found in the for post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-normal-map) folder of my test threejs repo.
+The source code for these [examples can be found in the for post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-normal-map) folder of my test threejs repository.
+If for some reason you want to make a pull request with one or the source code examples here that would be the place to do it.
+There is also the comments section of this blog post that can also be used as a way to bring something to my attention with this content.

 ### 1.2 - Look into the texture loader, or canvas texture constructor to create textures